 As it is of utmost importance for the Board members to have a thorough knowledge of the business environment and sector in which the Company operates, quarterly investment reports are provided to the directors highlighting economic updates, peer review and financial results.

-The Board assumes its responsibility for succession planning which has an objective to ensure that the operations of the Company are not disrupted in the event of departures.
-The Nomination Committee has discussed the succession plan for key executives and shall be implementing and monitoring the plan.
+The Board accepts its responsibility for succession planning which has an objective to ensure that the operations of the Company are not disrupted in the event of departures.

 PRINCIPLE 4: DIRECTORS' DUTIES, REMUNERATION AND PERFORMANCE